SamArgt/AudioSourceSep/index.md

 ## BASIS Separation

-Beethoven Sonata 1: 1st minute
+Beethoven Sonata 1: 1st minute.
+The generative model used is the NCSN.
+The original sources and mixture are obtained with the same method as the estimated sources, i.e., inversion of the melspectrograms.

 ### Originals Sources